 The Austin Independent School District (AISD) is expanding how children and families in need of resources can access social services, both on school campuses and in the community.
-The district’s service tracking tools, in partnership with United Way for Greater Austin, enable robust data sharing between AISD and nearly 200 community partners.
+Through a partnership with United Way for Greater Austin, the district’s service tracking tools enable robust data sharing between AISD and nearly 200 community partners.
 As a result, these partners and educators can connect students and their families with the resources they need, when they need them.

 With timely and appropriate data at their fingertips, school staff and community providers can set children and their families up for success.
 Resources include mental health care, family services, mentoring, academic support, provision of basic needs, physical health offerings, youth development, and more.